xbyrne/glq_mpia/README.md

 ### Perform cuts in WISE data

 Run the program `processed_xmatched_data.py`, which calculates important data fields (e.g. flux, flux errors) and performs cuts to the data (particularly in WISE), removing non-detections and many contaminating dwarf stars.
-This will generate a .csv file (`selecting_data/objs_7102.csv`) containing 7102 objects.
+This will generate a .csv file (`/data/processed/cut_crossmatched_objects.csv`) containing 6566 objects.

-The table `known_hzq.csv` contains data on 11 objects in this table which are known to be high-redshift quasars.
+The table `data/external/known_hzqs.csv` contains data on 11 objects in this table which are known to be high-redshift quasars.

 ## Downloading Data
 ### Grab URLs
 Visit [https://datalab.noirlab.edu/] (account required) and launch a jupyter notebook.
 Upload both `selecting_data/objs_7102.csv` and `downloading_data/fetch_urls.ipynb` to the working directory.
 Run through the latter notebook, which in ~10mins generates a .txt file containing 33465 URLs which lead to images of 6693 objects (not 7102 as some images were e.g. on the edge of the tile).
 This file is `downloading_data/img_url_list.txt`